vloubiere/website/content/authors/mythily-ganapathi/_index.md

 ---
 # Display name
-title: Mithily Ganapathi
+title: Mythily Ganapathi

 # Full Name (for SEO)
-first_name: Mithily
+first_name: Mythily
 last_name: Ganapathi

 # Is this the primary user of the site?